EPIC-guide/epic-guide.github.io/_life/money-americans.md

 obligations in several ways:

- * You can take a foreign tax credit for foreign tax you have already paid, or you can deduct certain foreign earned income from your taxable income.
+ * You can take a foreign tax credit for foreign tax you have already paid, or you can exclude certain foreign earned income from your taxable income.
 (You may still owe the US some taxes after these reductions.)

+   The foreign earned income exclusion is $120k for 2023.
+There are some eligibility conditions, notably that your tax home must have been outside the US for the whole tax year.
+You need to file Schedule 1 to Form 1040 and Form 2555 to claim it.
+This will let you exclude your entire PhD student salary from your taxable income.
+   EPFL's contributions to your Pillar 2 account will still be part of your taxable income.
+The amount you can contribute to an IRA is limited to the smaller of your taxable income and the general limit ($6k).

-   The foreign tax credit is usually the better choice.
+   The foreign tax credit does not have the full-year condition.
 For 2022, you need to file Schedule 3 to Form 1040 and Form 1116 to claim it.

- * Due to US-Swiss tax treaties, typically only one of the two countries can tax you on interest, dividends, pensions, estates, etc. Figuring out which country(s) for which types of income at which rates is best left to a professional.
+ * Due to US-Swiss tax treaties, typically only one of the two countries can tax you on interest, dividends, pensions, estates, etc. Figuring out which country(s) for which types of income at which rates is best left to a professional for anything beyond the simplest cases.

  * Due to US-Swiss totalization agreements, typically every income source will owe social security contributions to only one of the two countries.
 Swiss Pillar 1 is seen as equivalent to Social Security, but Swiss Pillar 2 has no privileged